kennyfrc/cami.js/README.md

 ## Key Features:

 - No Build Step: Reduce complexity in your projects.
 Just import the module and start using it.
-- Reactive Web Components (Light DOM, Observables): Create interactive islands in web applications, and doesn't take over your frontend.
-Based on Web Standards.
-No Shadow DOM.
-Fine-grained reactivity with observables, computed properties, and effects.
-For deeply nested objects, you can use `setFields()` to update them.
+- Reactive Web Components: We suggest to start any web application with normal HTML/CSS, then add interactive islands with Cami's reactive web components.
+Uses fine-grained reactivity with observables, computed properties, and effects.
+Also supports for deeply nested updates.
+Uses the Light DOM instead of Shadow DOM.
-- Lit-HTML Templates: Declarative & powerful templates with directives like `@click`, attribute binding, composability, caching, custom directives, and more.
+- Tagged Templates: Declarative templates with lit-html.
+Supports event handling, attribute binding, composability, caching, and expressions.
-- Singleton Store: When you have multiple islands, you can use a singleton store to share state between them, and it acts as a single source of truth for your application state, allowing for time-travel debugging with its Redux DevTools integration.
+- Store / State Management: When you have multiple islands, you can use a singleton store to share state between them, and it acts as a single source of truth for your application state.
+Redux DevTools compatible.
-- Middleware: You can use middleware to add functionality like logging.
-- Backend Agnostic: You don't have to turn everything into a javascript project.
-You can use Cami with any backend technology.
-It's just a module that you can import into your project.
-- Minimalist: It's lightweight and simple, with minimal abstractions.
+- Easy Immutable Updates: Uses Immer under the hood, so you can update your state immutably without excessive boilerplate.

 ## Who is this for?

-- **Developers of Small to Medium-sized Applications**: If you're building a small to medium-sized application, you can use Cami as your main frontend framework.
-It's a great choice for dashboards, calculators, and other interactive islands.
-If you're working in more complex applications, you may need something more componentized with a large ecosystem, so we're not a good fit for that.
+- **Solo Developers or Lean Teams**: If you're building a small to medium-sized application, I built Cami with that in mind.
+You can start with `ReactiveElement`, and once you need to share state between components, you can add our store.
+It's a great choice for rich data tables, dashboards, calculators, and other interactive islands.
+If you're working with large applications with large teams, you may want to consider other frameworks.
-- **Developers of Multi-Page Applications**: For folks who have an existing server-rendered application, that's mostly static, you can use Cami to add interactive islands to your application, along with other MPA-oriented libraries like HTMX, Unpoly, Turbo, or TwinSpark.
+- **Developers of Multi-Page Applications**: For folks who have an existing server-rendered application, you can use Cami to add interactivactivity to your application, along with other MPA-oriented libraries like HTMX, Unpoly, Turbo, or TwinSpark.

-## Philosophy

-- **Hypermedia-driven API**: We recommend using a hypermedia-driven API, or in other words, never return JSON responses.
-Instead, return HTML.
-The purpose of Cami is to add interactivity to your application.
-- **Built for Any Backend / MPA**: Cami is built for Multi-Page Applications, using any backend technology you like (ruby, haskell, rust, etc).
-Write HTML/CSS for layouts and static content, and use Cami for interactive islands.
-You don't have to turn everything into a javascript project.
-It's just a module that you can import into your project with no build steps.
-It doesn't have a router as we recommend prefer server-driven navigation.
-If you don't like full page reloads, you can use HTMX, Unpoly, Turbo, or TwinSpark, and Cami will still work with them.
-- **Portable & Flexible Tools**: You can import Cami into any javascript project.
-If you like our state management (`createStore()`), you can use it with React, Vue, or any other framework.
-If you like our reactive web component (`ReactiveElement`), you can use it alone.

 ## Key Concepts / API